Kelvin–Helmholtz Instability Growth Rate Calculator

 The origins of the instability can be understood qualitatively through the action of pressure.
 Imagine a crest of the perturbation moving slightly faster than the trough; the difference in dynamic pressure across the interface then pushes the crest further forward, amplifying the wave.
 The transferred momentum results in counter-rotating vortices that roll up the interface into the familiar cat’s-eye patterns.
 As the vortices interact, they break down into smaller eddies, cascading energy to ever finer scales until viscosity finally dissipates it as heat.
 This sequence from smooth shear to turbulent mixing is a cornerstone of the fluid dynamical description of the natural world.

-The table below summarizes how key parameters influence the growth rate:
+The table below summarizes how the main Kelvin–Helmholtz inputs influence the ideal growth rate:

 | Parameter Change | Effect on Growth |